Skip to main content

 Deborah Brief, PhD

-Dr. Deborah Brief is a licensed clinical psychologist and Director of Residential and Rehabilitation Services at the VA Boston Healthcare System where she manages the continuum of residential, outpatient addiction, and vocational services.
-Dr. Brief is also an Assistant Professor of Psychiatry at Boston University School of Medicine, Co-Director of the Interprofessional Addiction Fellowship program in VA Boston, and on the faculty of the Boston Psychology Internship and Postdoctoral Fellowship Training Programs.
-Dr. Brief completed her doctoral degree at the University of Illinois-Chicago and an NIAAA fellowship at the University of Washington before coming to the VA Boston in 1987.
-Her research interests have focused on developing psychosocial interventions for substance use disorders and treating co-morbidities including PTSD.
-Her latest research is focused on the development and evaluation of web and mobile based interventions for Veterans with problem drinking and PTSD symptoms.
+Dr. Deborah Brief is a licensed clinical psychologist and Director of Residential and Rehabilitation Services at the VA Boston Healthcare System where she oversees residential, outpatient addiction, trauma, and vocational services.
+Dr. Brief is also Co-Director of the Interprofessional Addiction Fellowship at VA Boston, an Assistant Professor of Psychiatry at Boston University Chobanian & Avedisian School of Medicine, and on the faculty of the Boston Psychology Internship and Postdoctoral Fellowship Training Programs.
+She completed her doctoral degree at the University of Illinois-Chicago and an NIAAA fellowship at the University of Washington before joining the staff at the VA in Boston.
+Her research interests are in the development of innovative psychosocial interventions for substance use disorders and posttraumatic stress.
+Her current research is focused on the development and evaluation of web and mobile based interventions for Veterans with problem drinking and PTSD symptoms.

 Director